ZWindL/VVimston/doc/Keymaps.md

 # Keybindings

-Every keybinding should do its best stick to the principles.
+Every keybinding should does its best sticking to the principles.

 1. Most often used functions are mapped to single key or `M-[x]`.
 2. `<F1>` ~ `<F12>` are mapped to functions like LSP, compiler, etc.